osgi/osgi.enroute/osgi.enroute.web.simple.provider/readme.md

   <dd>See: web application</dd>

   <dt>web application</dt>
-  <dd>a means of organizing your code in order to serve html, css, and javascript files</dd>
+  <dd>a means of organizing your code in order to serve html, css, and javascript resources</dd>

+  <dt>WebResource</dt>
+  <dd>a resource or resources delivered from a bundle that is controlled through requirements and capabilities</dd>
 </dl>

 ## Code organization